eserlxl/aurgen/README.md

 ## Environment Variables for Automation/CI

 - `NO_COLOR`: Set to any value to disable colored output (alternative to `--no-color`)
-- `GPG_KEY_ID`: Set to your GPG key ID to skip the interactive key selection menu
+- `GPG_KEY_ID`: Set to your GPG key ID to skip the interactive key selection menu (auto-selects first key after 15-second timeout if not set)
 - `AUTO`: Skip the GitHub asset upload prompt in `aur` mode
 - `CI`: Skip interactive prompts in `aur` mode (useful for CI/CD pipelines). **If set, aurgen automatically runs in development mode (RELEASE=0) unless RELEASE is explicitly set.**
 - `NO_WAIT`: Set to `1` to skip the post-upload wait for asset availability (alternative to `--no-wait` flag)